return42/sphkerneldoc/doc/linux_src_doc/include/drm/drm_modeset_helper_vtables_h.rst

     inspect dynamic configuration state should instead use
     \ ``atomic_best_encoder``\ .

-    You can leave this function to NULL if the connector is only attached to a single encoder and you are using the atomic helpers.
-    In this case, the core will call \ :c:func:`drm_atomic_helper_best_encoder`\ for you.

     RETURNS:

     Encoder that should be used for the given connector and connector